 Mazda CX-5 review - Engines, performance and drive

-CX-5 is fun to drive for an SUV, but improved refinement and comfort makes one of the best all-rounders in the class
+CX-5 is fun to drive for an SUV, but improved refinement and comfort makes for one of the best all-rounders in the class

 All Mazdas offer an agile and fun driving experience relative to their competitors, and the CX-5 is no different.
 For a tall and fairly heavy SUV, its direct steering, strong grip levels and impressive agility makes cars like the VW Tiguan look like lumbering beasts.
 You can tell from the way the CX-5 drives that it was developed by the same company who build the MX-5 sports car.